stijn-dejongh/lovecraft_public_domain/raw_converts/pm.md

 Then he took me through a door on the left, lighted an oil lamp, and told me to make myself at home.

-  Now, Eliot, I'm what the man in the street would call fairly  "hard-boiled ", but I'll confess that what I saw on the walls of that room gave me a bad turn.
+  Now, Eliot, I'm what the man in the street would call fairly  "hard-boiled", but I'll confess that what I saw on the walls of that room gave me a bad turn.
 They were his pictures, you know--the ones he couldn't paint or even shew in Newbury Street--and he was right when he said he had  "let himself go ".
 Here--have another drink--I